 Can I use a professional eyelash extension remover?

-Professionals use cream or gel eyelash remover.
+Professional lash artists will typically use a cream or gel eyelash remover.
 Gel remover is the best when targeting a few lash extensions.
 Cream remover is also recommended for lash removal.

 Is it painful to remove eyelash extensions?

 No, if you follow the recommended removal products and steps, you won’t feel the lash extensions coming off.

 PRO TIP: Never, ever, use tweezers on your lashes.
 This is a bad idea all around.
 Plucking your lash extensions can result in a bacterial infection like blepharitis or trichiasis, both painful eye infections that will necessitate a trip to an ophthalmologist for treatment.

 The only time you feel pain is if the extensions were applied wrongly or you are having an allergic reaction.
 Pulling or plucking at your lashes can also be painful so please, don’t.

 When should you remove eyelash extensions?